wonkodv/reqtrace/doc/requirements/ARCHITECTURE.md

 ### ARCH_CLI: Command Line Interface

 All functionality of the tool is exposed in a simple command line interface.
+The CLI is shipped as a statically linked binary.
+Other Tools can interface with the CLI to provide caching, lazy parsing of complicated input formats and generation of complicated output formats

 Covers:
 *  REQ_MACHINE_FRIENDLY: Easy to include in automated work flows
+*  REQ_INSTALL: Easy to install
+*  REQ_FAST

 ## ARCH_CONTROLLER: Controller